coffee2code/get-custom-field-values/readme.txt

 == Changelog ==

 = () =
+* Fix: Default 'this_post' shortcode attribute to 1 instead of 0, since unlike widgets, shortcodes generally appear within the context of a post
 * Fix: Call `wpdb::prepare()` with the proper number of arguments depending on context
 * Change: Update shortcode builder widget to 005:
     * Don't show shortcode builder metabox within context of block editor